emalyak/EMPageViewController/README.md

 ##### `scrollForwardAnimated:completion:`

-Transitions to the view controller right of the currently selected view controller.
+Transitions to the view controller right of the currently selected view controller in a horizontal orientation, or below the currently selected view controller in a vertical orientation.
 Also described as going to the next page.

 **Declaration**
 ```swift